Geri Lynch Tomich

 Geri Lynch Tomich (born 15 July 1964, Manhattan, New York) is an American synchronized figure skating coach and former figure skater.

 Education

 She holds a Bachelor of Arts degree from Queens College, City University of New York.

 Professional career

-Coach Geri Lynch Tomich, once member of the Disney on Ice show, was invited by the Essex Skating Club in 2001 to start and lead its synchronized skating organization.
+Tomich, once a member of the Disney on Ice show, was invited by the Essex Skating Club in 2001 to start and lead its synchronized skating organization.

-Geri Lynch Tomich is the founder and the head coach of the Synchroettes synchronized skating teams, a not for profit organization that spans 10 teams and includes about 200 figure skaters.
+Tomich is the founder and the head coach of the Synchroettes synchronized skating teams, a not for profit organization that spans 10 teams and includes about 200 figure skaters.
 Synchroettes is one of the biggest such organizations in the United States and no longer represents the Essex Skating Club of New Jersey.

 The first practice of the newly formed Synchroettes was scheduled on September 11, 2001, the day when terrorists attacked the World Trade Center in New York City, killing nearly 3,000 people.
 In order to honor the 9/11 victims Synchroettes has added the U.S. flag to all team attires.